 In the cities, no, none at all.
 Young Romanians often speak perfect English.

-Once you venture out into the countryside, that all changes.
+Once you venture out into the more remote countryside, that all changes.
 You will most certainly need a good guide-book with phrases and translations to get by, mostly to communicate with older people and sometimes to read menus.

 Discover the history, culture, food, and language of the region with Lonely Planet Romania & Bulgaria.
 It includes phrases and Romanian words that you will most probably need Check out the guide here.

 The good news is, Romanian is fairly easy to understand if you know some Italian, French or Spanish.
-To my ear, Romanian takes me back to my days learning Latin in school.
-The Romans were here, they left a lot of things behind, including their vocabulary.
-Yes, we’re very proud to be able to speak some basic Romanian.
+To my ear, Romanian takes me back to my days learning Latin in school, with a Slavic twist.
+The Romans were here, they left a lot of things behind, including some of their vocabulary.

 Hiring a Car to Road Trip Romania

-This is a great idea!
-The roads are fairly quiet and in some areas will be deserted other than for the odd horse and cart.
-Traffic in big cities, on the other hand, can be brutal.
+Country roads are fairly quiet in Romania and in some areas will be deserted other than for the odd horse and cart.
+In big cities traffic congestion can be bad.